Nouran00/DataStructures-Castle-Battle/README.md

+#Castle battle simulation with different types of enemies criteria
-# the simulation receives information about a list of enemies as input from an input file.
+the simulation receives information about a list of enemies as input from an input file.
 This list represents the scenario to be simulated.
 For each enemy the system will receive the following information:
 - Arrival Time stamp (Enemy Arrival Time): When the enemy arrives.
 - Health: The starting health of the enemy.